heroku/force.js/README.md

 ### Express Middleware

-**nforce** has built-in support for [express](https://github.com/visionmedia/express) using the express/connect middleware system.
+**force** has built-in support for [express](https://github.com/visionmedia/express) using the express/connect middleware system.
 The middleware handles the oauth callbacks for you and automatically stores the OAuth credentials in the user's session.
 Therefore, to use the middleware you must have sessions enabled in your express configuration.

 ```js
 app.configure(function(){